 Dr. David Timberlake (Chair), Dr. Scott Bartell, Dr. Miryha Runnerstrom, Dr. Ulrike Luderer, Dr. Suellen Hopfer, Dr. Yunxia Lu, Dr. Ted Gideonse and staff representatives, Stephanie Leonard, Malcolm Bourne, Cindy Wolff, Rebecca Nahay and Mark Cartnal will provide input as needed during discussion of changes to the catalogue description of the curricula.
 Members are appointed to serve renewable five-year terms.

 This ad hoc committee’s responsibilities are on as needed basis, depending on faculty FTE allocation from the Office of the Provost, and retention issues that may arise during the course of the year.
 The committee shall consist of at least one tenured professor and one pre-tenure professor, and one member in the lecturer series.
 The committee also includes the administrative staff member responsible for academic personnel.
 Members are appointed on ad hoc basis.

-Dr. Hans-Ulrich Bernard (Chair), Dr. Andrew Noymer, Dr. Scott Bartell, Dr. Zuzana Bic, Tim-Allen Bruckner, Veronica Vieira, and staff representative Delsa Langford.
+Veronica Vieira (Chair), Dr. Andrew Noymer, Dr. Scott Bartell, Dr. Zuzana Bic, Dr. Rufus Edwards, Dr. Alana LeBron, and staff representative Mary Morris.